 Entering the tunnel WB, you can see how old the underpass is from the crumbling concrete, not to mention that the architecture and material composition harken to days long gone.

-Coming out of the tunnel, WB traffic gets this lone advance warning for US 1-9 NB, and then a couple of shields at the exit itself.
+Coming out of the tunnel, WB traffic got this lone advance warning for US 1-9 NB, and then a couple of shields at the exit itself.
+That was removed for reconstruction (as of 2015), so there was no warning at all.
 Of course, there's nothing saying NJ 139 ends, and only the next assembly tells you what it turns into:

 NJ 139U WB ends at CR 501, popularly known as JFK Blvd.
 There's a ramp a block away to Tonnele Circle, which this Alt. route seems to follow to the south, because otherwise there's really no way back to US 1-9 - so then why bother signing the Alt.?
 The NB route could go almost anywhere, although JFK makes a terrible alternative to US 1-9 because of all the local traffic and poorly timed traffic lights.
 The hilarious circle shield popped up sometime after 2007 and disappeared soon after I foudn it in 2011.
 A shame, because it's the only one that genuinely takes you down the ramp to US 1-9.